Fayette Historic State Park: History

 Fayette was once one of the Upper Peninsula's most productive iron-smelting operations.
 Fayette grew up around two blast furnaces, a large dock, and several charcoal kilns, following the post-Civil War need for iron.
 Nearly 500 residents—many of them immigrants from Canada, the British Isles, and northern Europe—lived in and near the town that existed to make pig iron.
 During 24 years of operation Fayette's blast furnaces produced a total of 229,288 tons of iron, using local hardwood forests for fuel and quarrying limestone from the bluffs to purify the iron ore.
 When the charcoal iron market began to decline, the Jackson Iron Company closed its Fayette smelting operations in 1891.

 Another event leading to the demise of the Jackson Iron Company was the use of the hardwoods and limestone to purify the iron, leading to the exhaustion of hardwoods in the area.
 This was the main source for purifying the iron and therefore led to the decline of the Jackson Iron Company.

 After shutting down operations, all but about 20 residents left Fayette in search of employment elsewhere, though some chose to stay nearby, subsisting on farming and fishing.

 Because of the closing of smelting operations, the town became a resort and fishing village.
 In 1916, it was purchased by a wealthy individual and turned into a summer resort.
 It continued in that capacity until 1946 when another individual purchased it, who eventually fell behind on taxes.
 Lastly, it was purchased by the Escanaba Paper Company, and was swapped to the Michigan government for timberland.
 As a result, Fayette became a state park in 1959.

+A group of Northern White Cedar trees growing on the cliffs above Lake Michigan in the park are estimated to be more than 1,400 years old, making them the oldest known trees in Michigan and among the oldest known trees in the world.